ahamid-ha/cc2emu/README.md

 ### Windows
 Tested with Visual Studio Community 2024 with CMake and vcpkg support.

-Open the project folder with Visual Studio, wait for the packages install complete and the start (with or without debug).
+Open the project folder with Visual Studio, wait for the packages install complete and then click on start (with or without debug).

 ## Run
 The emulator can be started by executing the following binary: